Close to You (Heroes)

-"Close to You" is the fourteenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-third episode overall.
+"Close to You" is the fifteenth episode of the fourth season of the NBC superhero drama series Heroes, and the seventy-third episode overall.
 The episode aired on January 11, 2010.

 Plot

 Samuel Sullivan assures Lydia that despite all that's happened lately, she should still believe in him and hold out for his plans to unfold.
 Despite this, Lydia still secretly remains unconvinced.
 After a suggestion from her daughter, Lydia decides to call out to someone, one who Joseph Sullivan himself had deemed worthy to replace him.
 The person in question is revealed to be Peter Petrelli, who awakens from sleep to see the compass tattoo reappear on his arm.
 Later, Emma Coolidge tests her siren song ability by drawing Peter to her apartment.
 Peter notices the compass marking on the cello, and learns Samuel had given it to her.
 Peter takes her to his apartment, and reveals he had met with Samuel, telling her he shouldn't be trusted.
 Angela Petrelli arrives unexpectedly, who seems to ominously recognize Emma.
 After Emma leaves, Angela reveals she had a dream about her, saying Emma would be responsible for the deaths of hundreds of people.
 Peter can hardly believe it and demands to know more, though she refuses.
 Peter lets his mother leave but not before copying her ability.
 That night, Peter dreams of Emma at the carnival, sitting in its house of mirrors, where she plays the cello fiercely with a look of anguish.
 Screams, presumably of people dying, are heard in the background.
 At this point, Sylar steps in and offering his hand, tells her he can save her.
 Peter awakens from his dream and visits Emma, where he destroys the cello to stop the dream from coming true.
 Peter tries to explain, but Emma, shocked by what he did, asks him to leave.

 Hiro Nakamura and Ando Masahashi arrive at the psychiatric hospital where Mohinder Suresh has been held since Hiro had put him there.
 Although Hiro has difficulty explaining, Ando manages to understand why they had come here.
 Hiro purposefully has himself incarcerated there to locate Mohinder.
 Ando manages to switch out the medications given to Mohinder that had been keeping him sedated, and the three manage to escape the facility thanks to Ando's and Mohinder's abilities.
 Realizing they won't be able to outrun the guards, Mohinder suggests Ando use his powers on Hiro as a form of electroshock therapy.
 The shock restores Hiro's mind, and the three of them quickly teleport away.